 To illustrate the kind of rewrite rules used in the equivalence proofs described in this paper, we present two of the most commonly used rewrite rules in detail.
 To demonstrate the feasibility of formal correctness proofs for rewrite rules, we have proven the correctness of most (10 out of 13 rules) of our rules in Coq.
-A full listing of all rewrite rules can be found in Appendix B.
+A full listing of all FFL rewrite rules can be found in the long version of this paper [2].
 The first rule, shown in Fig. 4, decomposes the loop body of a fold expression into two separate functions f and g, where g is independent of other iterations.
-Thus, g can be computed in parallel using a map operation.
-This rewrite rule illustrates that rewrite rules used in proofs can often also function as guidelines for parallelizing and distributing imperative algorithms.
+Thus, g can